phluid61/internet-drafts/file-scheme/draft.md

 ~~~~~~~~~~

 Relative paths with a drive letter followed by a character other than
-a slash (e.g. "c:bar/baz.txt" or "c:../foo.txt") should not be
+a slash (e.g. "c:bar/baz.txt" or "c:../foo.txt") might not be
 accepted as dereferenceable URIs in DOS or Windows systems.

 ### Vertical Bar Character  {#ext-pipe}

-Historically some usages have included a vertical line character "\|"
+Historically some usages of file URIs have included a vertical line
-instead of a colon ":" in the drive letter construct.  {{RFC3986}}
+character "\|" instead of a colon ":" in the drive letter construct.
-forbids the use of the vertical line, however it may be necessary to
+{{RFC3986}} forbids the use of the vertical line, however it may be
-interpret or update old URIs.
+necessary to interpret or update old URIs.

 For interpreting such URIs, the `auth-path` and `local-path` rules in
-{{syntax}} and the `drive-letter` rule above are replaced with the
+{{syntax}} and the `drive-letter` rule above can be replaced with the
 following:

 ~~~~~~~~~~